eslindsey/everyplate/units.md

 their recipe cards.

-**Note:** Only ingredients listed as "1" or "1 unit" will be included in this list, and only if the actual amount is dubious (so "Chicken Breast: 10 oz." and "1 Zucchini" will be excluded).
+**Note:** Only ingredients listed as "1" or "1 unit" will be included in this list, and only if the actual amount is dubious (so things like "Chicken Breast: 10 oz" and "Tomato:
+1" will be excluded).

 ## Help Out